 |Cost||Easy to determine or evaluate the cost of Tangible Assets.||Much difficult to determine the cost of Intangible Assets.|

 Both tangible vs intangible assets are recorded by the company in their books of accounts.
-Tangible assets are very important for any company for a smooth running of their operations, Intangible assets help in creating future worth of a company.
-In order to be a successful company needs to have a good combination of tangible vs intangible assets.
-When comparing the two, both tangible vs intangible assets have their pros and cons, but they have their impact on the functioning of the organization.
+Tangible assets are very important for any company for the smooth running of its operations; Intangible assets help create a company’s future worth.
+To be successful company needs to have a good combination of tangible vs intangible assets.
+When comparing the two, both tangible vs intangible assets have their pros and cons, but they impact the functioning of the organization.
 Intangible assets provide a company with its identity through its strong brand name.

-Now days some survey suggests that the value of companies is now mostly generated by intangible assets it’s because of effective usage of knowledge and knowledge management.
-Managing intangible assets is a very important competitive advantage and sustainable performance in this knowledge or information economy era.
+Nowadays, some survey suggests that intangible assets mostly generate companies’ value because of the effective usage of knowledge and knowledge management.
+Managing intangible assets is a crucial competitive advantage and sustainable performance in this knowledge or information economy era.

-This has a been a guide to the top difference between Tangible vs Intangible Here we also discuss the Tangible vs Intangible key differences with infographics and comparison table.
+This has been a guide to Tangible vs Intangible.
+Here we discuss the Tangible vs Intangible key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.